Cognition-inspired homeostasis can balance conflicting needs in robots: Results

 The experimental setup is as shown in fig.~\ref{fig:robot:results:conflict:arena}.
 This is the same arena as above, except for the removal of the blue light from the right-hand side.
 In this more difficult scenario, the robot is expected to fail more often than it did in the previous setup, as before it was possible for the robot to sit and charge indefinitely without failing, whereas here this would result in a failure.
 After preliminary testing, it was evident that the parameter values used previously (given in table~\ref{tab:robot:internal_sensors}) provided a scenario that was too difficult for the robot to complete with either \cdm{} or threshold-based architecture (all survival times were under 2.5 minutes).
 As such, the parameter values are adjusted to those shown in table~\ref{tab:robot:conflict:internal_sensors}, to make the robot less likely to overheat straight away, but balancing this by making it slower to charge.

+As with the experiment presented in section~\ref{sec:robot:results:two_sensor}, we use a simulation to demonstrate the system behaves as expected without the need for long robot lab experiments.
+Fig.~\ref{fig:robot:conflict:simulation:setup} shows the simulated environment, and fig.~\ref{fig:robot:conflict:simulation:boxplots} shows the results of the test.
+It is clear from fig.~\ref{fig:robot:conflict:simulation:boxplots} that the CDM outperforms the control case, as supported by the statistical tests showing a significant difference between the distributions.

 Fig.~\ref{fig:robot:results:conflict:example_graphs} shows a trace of the sensor values as provided to the \cdm{} component.
 The graphs show how the robot balances the need to charge its battery while avoiding getting too warm.
 The robot with \cdm{} component was able to balance the conflicting decisions well, failing only once in 13 replicates, whereas the control case failed 6 times out of 13.
-These results are presented in the boxplots in fig.~\ref{fig:robot:results:conflict:boxplots}.
+These results are presented in full in table~\ref{tab:robot:results:one_sensor}.

-The boxplots in fig.~\ref{fig:robot:results:conflict:boxplots} show the amount of time that the two setups survived (up to the maximum of 29 minutes).
+Table~\ref{tab:robot:results:one_sensor} show the amount of time that the two setups survived (up to the maximum of 29 minutes).
 There are 13 replicates for each.
-Results from the control code are presented on the left, and from the \cdm{} (test) code on the right.

 While these results were expected to be less clear-cut than the previous experiment, analysis gives similar results.
-The Mann--Whitney--Wilcoxon test gives $p=0.03$, and the Vargha--Delaney effect-magnitude test gives $A=0.30$.
+The Mann--Whitney--Wilcoxon test gives $p=0.03$, and the Vargha--Delaney effect-magnitude test gives $A=0.70$.
 From this, $H_0$ can be rejected with $95\%$ confidence, resulting in the conclusion that the \cdm{} component is better at balancing conflicting decisions than the threshold component, and providing sufficient evidence to answer research question \resQu{3}.
 As with the previous experiment, the results here suggest that the robot is still able to make use of its previous experience in the environment, and apply it to survive in the same environment.
 This provides even further evidence towards answering research question \resQu{1}.